The Toxic Residue - Mercury

 The quicksilver is then separated from the gold.
 A quicksilver bath divides the gold from any base metal which may have combined with it.
 The free mercury may then be obtained by straining through a filter of canvas.
 After this the amalgam is washed in a bath of water and sulphuric acid, when the mercury is considered pure.
 The gold and remaining quicksilver is now placed in a retort.
 The mercury is vaporized by heat, and after passing through a tube, is condensed in water.
 The pure gold is then removed.1

 This description of the use of mercury in the capture of gold presents the first step in a complex web of potentially poisonous environmental events.
-The activity in the Mercury worksheet will allow you to link together the pieces pictured below in a concept map in order to better understand the effects across time and place of this toxic substance.
+The activity in the Mercury page allows you to link together the pieces pictured below in a concept map in order to better understand the effects across time and place of this toxic substance.

 Concepts